 Should this not work as expected, try the following:

 - Load Xequence on the Audiobus MIDI screen as a source, if not already loaded.

-- Go to Xequence's settings ("..." button at the top left), tap on "Link" at the top right, and make sure Ableton Link is enabled.
+- Open Xequence's tempo menu in the top toolbar, tap on "Link", and make sure Ableton Link is enabled.
 Also enable "Sync Start/Stop".